APTrust/userguide/docs/quick_start.md

 ## Adding Users

-See the [User Management](../pharos/user_management) page for info on how to add users to your institution's Pharos account.
+See the [User Management](../registry/user_management) page for info on how to add users to your institution's Registry account.

 ## Making Your First Deposit

-We suggest you make your first deposits in the [demo repository](https://demo.aptrust.org), so you can test out your workflows and get a feel for how Pharos works.
+We suggest you make your first deposits in the [demo repository](https://demo.aptrust.org), so you can test out your workflows and get a feel for how Registry works.

 ### Depositing with DART